guardian/techtime/readme.md

-General repository for everything techtime.
+### General repository for everything techtime.

+Including:

+- The timeline of all (weekly) coding challenges.
+- Space Battle (the game).